A Correspondence between Billiards and Geodesics: Introduction

 \end{paragraph}

-\paragraph{Acknowledgements} I am grateful to my PhD supervisor, Boris Khesin, for bringing this problem to my attention and for many fruitful discussions and helpful suggestions throughout the project.
+\paragraph{Acknowledgements} I am grateful to Boris Khesin for bringing this problem to my attention and for many fruitful discussions and helpful suggestions throughout the project.
 I thank Sergei Tabachnikov and Anton Petrunin for the helpful discussions and advice.